tanvir-git/odoo-documentation/content/applications/sales/sales/send_quotations/different_addresses.rst

 Deliver and invoice to different addresses
 ==========================================

-With Odoo Sales, you can configure different addresses for delivery and invoicing.
+With CoquiAPPs Sales, you can configure different addresses for delivery and invoicing.
 For some customers, it will be very practical to define specific billing and shipping addresses.
 Indeed, not everyone will have the same delivery location as the invoicing location.